spryker/spryker-docs/docs/scos/dev/legacy-demoshop/201811.0/set-up-a-hello-world-queue-legacy-demoshop.md

 Next, we call the action.

-**To call an action:**
+To call an action, take the following steps:

-1. Open a browser and call the following url `https://mysprykershop.com/queue/send`.
+1. Open a browser and call the following URL `https://mysprykershop.com/queue/send`.
 2. Check the RabbitMQ management UI `http://zed.de.project.local:15672/#/queues` to see if the hello queue is created and there is a message in there.

 ![RabbitMQ creation](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/Introduction/Set+up+Hello+World+Queue/rabbitmq_creation.png)

-**Result**: You successfully created the hello queue and sent one message with `Hello, World!` inside.
+**Result**: The hello queue is created and one message with `Hello, World!` inside is sent.

-## Receiving Messages
+## Receiving messages

-To receive messages, you need to create another action for receiving messages from the `hello` queue.
+To receive messages, create another action for receiving messages from the `hello` queue.

 To create another action for receiving a message from the `hello` queue: